tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 Open the slideshow and take some time to go over the purpose of SQL, PostgreSQL, and pgAdmin:

 * SQL (often pronounced "sequel") stands for Structured Query Language.
-It is a powerful database query tool designed to allow developers to create, populate, manipulate, and access databases, as well as provide developers with the ability to leverage scalable server-side storage for large volumes of data.
+It is a powerful programming tool designed to allow programmers to create, populate, manipulate, and access databases, as well as provide the ability to leverage scalable server-side storage for large volumes of data.

 * With SQL, data is stored in tables on the server, much like spreadsheets you would create in Microsoft Excel.
 This makes the data easy to visualize and search.